 About Speech NZ

-Speech New Zealand began life in 1964 as the locally-based Wellington Speech Board.
-By 1966 the breadth of its aims – to provide indigenous examinations to New Zealanders and to acknowledge the importance of New Zealand literature in these examinations – awakened national interest and the examining body became the New Zealand Speech Board with the motto ‘Speech is Life’.
+By 1966, it had awakened national interest through the breadth of its aims – to provide indigenous examinations to New Zealanders and to acknowledge the importance of New Zealand literature in these examinations.
+Thus, the examining body became the New Zealand Speech Board with the motto ‘Speech is Life’.

-Development has been rapid.
-By 1967 the original six grades of the Speech and Drama syllabus had been extended to eight, and diplomas added.
-From 1970 a Public Speaking and Communication syllabus, plus others for Oral Communication Assessment for schools and other community groups, Professional Speaking and, Oral Communication in English for Speakers of Other languages, expanded the syllabus offering to five.
+Development was rapid.
+By 1967, the original six grades of the Speech and Drama syllabus had been extended to eight, and diplomas added.
+From 1970, a Public Speaking and Communication syllabus was offered, plus others for Oral Communication Assessment (for schools and other community groups), Professional Speaking and Oral Communication in English for Speakers of Other languages, expanded the syllabus offering to five.
 A ‘Theatre in Action’ syllabus for group drama was added in 2003.